bmavity/iota-upload-poc/tutorial/iota-upload-poc-tutorial.md

 ```

 ### Calculating Payment Due
 While the file is uploading, the `onProgress` handler we added in the `PaidUpload` constructor will be called periodically with the cumulative bytes that have been uploaded so far, as well as the total size of the file in bytes.
 We will need to determine whether the upload should continue or whether it should be paused and a payment should be made.
 In our app, we are going to charge users 1 IOTA for every MB uploaded.
 We will keep track of the number of bytes that have been paid with confirmed transactions, as well as the number of bytes that have pending payments.
 (Theoretically, uploads should only continue once a payment is confirmed, but due to the way the Uppy Dashboard works, uploads can be resumed before a payment is processed.)

 Once the number of unpaid bytes is calculated, we'll make a payment.
+After the payment is made, the status will be returned in the callback.
+It will be one of _error_, _pending_, or _confirmed_.
+The payment status will be updated and if there was not an error in processing the payment, the upload will resume.

 ```javascript
 addBytesToUpload(bytesUploaded) {